node-3d/glfw-raub/README.md

 * Able to switch to fullscreen and back.
 * Has `Window` class, simplifying low-level interactions.
 * Has `Document` class, capable of tricking other libs, as if we are in a browser.

+> Note: this **addon uses N-API**, and therefore is ABI-compatible across different Node.js versions.
+Addon binaries are precompiled and **there is no compilation** step during the `npm i` command.

 ## GLFW